Austro-Hungarian campaign in Bosnia and Herzegovina in 1878: Occupation

 The original occupying force, the 13th Corps under General Josip Filipović, crossed the river Sava near Brod, Kostajnica and Gradiška.
 The various Abteilungen assembled at Banja Luka and advanced down the road on the left side of the Vrbas river.
-They encountered resistance by local Muslims under the dervish Hadži Loja, supported (almost openly) by the evacuating Ottoman Army troops.
+They encountered resistance by local Muslims under the dervish Hadži Lojo, supported (almost openly) by the evacuating Ottoman Army troops.
 On 3 August a troop of hussars was ambushed near Maglaj on the Bosna river, prompting Filipović to institute martial law.
 On 7 August a pitched battle was fought near Jajce and the Austro-Hungarian infantry lost 600 men.
+Most of the men that fought in the battle were from the Carniolan XVII infantry division.

 A second occupying force, the 18th Division of 9,000 men under General Stjepan Jovanović, advanced out of Austrian Dalmatia along the Neretva.
 On 5 August the division captured Mostar, the chief city of Herzegovina.
 On 13 August at Ravnice in Herzegovina more than 70 Hungarian officers and soldiers were killed in action.
 In response, the Empire mobilised the 3rd, 4th and 5th Corps.

 The Austro-Hungarian troops were occasionally met with ferocious opposition from elements of both Muslim and Orthodox populations there, and significant battles occurred near Čitluk, Stolac, Livno and Klobuk.
 Despite setbacks at Maglaj and Tuzla, Sarajevo was occupied in October 1878.